 “One useful strategy is humility, which is to say, I’m not going to be able to do all of these things myself.
 Some of these things I’m going to have to provide the child with from other places that they can find coping strategies.”

 In my opinion, adoptive parents do not receive enough education, support and counseling pre- and post-adoption.
 I have a good friend who has a son adopted from Korea and an older daughter adopted from China.
 She and her husband are both white.
 We’ve had a few discussions on adoption, and she agrees that after the child is adopted, there are not enough services or follow up provided to help adoptive parents, especially if the adoptee is experiencing difficulties (with anger, bonding and attachment, and grief, etc.).
-It’s crucial that adoptive parents recognize that their adopted child will have challenges at some point, and that’s ok.
-What’s important is identifying the problem and getting help through a support network or therapist who specializes in child development, or better yet, works with adoptive families.
-I believe that every adoptive family should seek out therapy for their adoptive child if possible– even at a young age (6 years+, give or take a few years), especially if the child is showing signs of developmental delay, behavioral and/or emotional issues, distress or grief.
-There may be financial obstacles, or the chance thought that your child doesn’t need therapy, but I think it’s extremely beneficial for all involved if you can get it.
+It’s crucial that adoptive parents recognize that their adopted child will have challenges at some point.
+What’s important is identifying the problem and getting help through a support network or an adoption-competent therapist who specializes in child development and works with adoptive families.
+I believe that every adoptive family should seek out therapy from an adoption-competent therapist for the child — even at a young age, especially if the child is showing signs of developmental delay, behavioral and/or emotional issues, distress or grief.

-By writing this post, I’m hoping to inform and not give the impression that I’m telling adoptive parents how to raise their children.
-On the contrary, as an adult transracial adoptee, I’m sharing my own views from what I’ve experienced and from what I’ve seen some of my friends who are adoptive parents experience.
-I welcome your thought and comments (as long as they are respectful).
+By writing this post, I’m hoping to inform.
+As an adult transracial adoptee, I’m sharing my own views from what I’ve experienced and from what I’ve observed some of my friends who are adoptive parents experience.

 For more information on the film documentary, or to purchase “Struggle for Identity” and “Struggle for Identity: A Conversation 10 Years Later,” follow this link.